MattCCC/fetchff/README.md

 ## ✔️ Full TypeScript support

-fetchf includes all necessary [TypeScript](http://typescriptlang.org) definitions bringing full TypeScript support to your API Handler.
+The library includes all necessary [TypeScript](http://typescriptlang.org) definitions bringing full TypeScript support to your API Handler.
 The package ships interfaces with responsible defaults making it easier to add new endpoints.

-### Example of interfaces

 ```typescript
 // books.d.ts